kubeflow/website/content/en/docs/external-add-ons/kserve/webapp.md

 {{% alert title="Note" color="info" %}}
 To gather the logs the backend will:
 1. Filter all the pods that have a `serving.knative.dev/revision` label
-2. Get the logs from the `kfserving-container`
+2. Get the logs from the `kserve-container`
 {{% /alert %}}

 ## Metrics